Entries linking to sportscast

 I have just returned from the south of France, passing through Lyons, where I visited the [Berliet] works with my car, and was shown the new model 25 h.p. "sports" car, and was so impressed with this that I immediately ordered one on my return to London. [letter in The Autocar, Jan.
 7, 1914]

 1767, "dispersed upon the ground by hand," in reference to seed, from broad (adj.) + past participle of cast (v.).
-Figurative sense "widely spread" is recorded by 1785.
+The figurative sense of "widely spread" is recorded by 1785.
 As an adverb from 1832.
-Modern media use began with radio (1922, adjective and noun).
+The modern media use began with radio (1922, adjective and noun).
 As a verb, recorded from 1813 in an agricultural sense, 1829 in a figurative sense, 1921 in reference to radio.